 Limitations / Enhancements:

-Politics: if nothing else, Ninlil was good at communicating with others, whether mortal or divine.
+Politics: if nothing else, Ninlil is good at communicating with others, whether mortal or divine.
 Excelling at swaying the point of view held by others, Ninlil should receive a +1 CS bonus on efforts intended to do just that, whether for good or for ill.

-Ninlil is sixth generation Anunnaki, and the spouse of the one and only Enlil.
+Ninlil is a sixth generation Anunnaki, and the spouse of the one and only Enlil.
 As such, she can readily rely upon her fellow deities from this pantheon of gods for assistance in just about any matter, even if she is no longer acting as their queen.